East Vancouver smells like shit.

 Between West Coast Reduction's rendering plant on North Commercial, the vomit and urine streaking the sidewalks and alleyways after special events, and the epic piles of garbage, it's hard to argue that the east side of town smells like anything other than rancid death.

-To wit, I present the lastest installment of East Van Garbage Watch (patent pending): a semi-regular series of photos of disgustingness.
+To wit, I present East Van Garbage Watch (patent pending): a semi-regular series of photos of disgustingness.

-Previously on East Van Garbage Watch: What's with all the fucking toilets?
+Previously on East Van Garbage Watch: Just your average filthy bus stop.